OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/troubleshooting-tentacles.md

 ### Polling Tentacles

-1. Ensure that the Tentacle is in *Polling* mode.
+1. Ensure that the Tentacle is in *polling* mode.
 Below the thumbprint, you should see the text *This Tentacle polls the Octopus Server...*.
 2. Check the port that the Tentacle polls the Octopus Server on.
 3. Check that the **Octopus Server** thumbprint shown in light gray in the Tentacle manager matches the one shown in the **{{Configuration,Thumbprints}}** screen in the Octopus Web Portal.